kk-digital/kcg-ml-sd1p4/README.md

 **Command line arguments**

 - `-p, --prompt`: The prompt to generate images from.
 Defaults to `"A woman with flowers in her hair in a courtyard, in the style of Frank Frazetta"`.
 - `--negative-prompt`: The negative prompt.
 For things we dont want to see in generated image.
 Defaults to `''`.
 - `-od, --output_dir`: The output directory.
 Defaults to the `OUTPUT_DIR` constant, which is expected to be `"./output/noise-tests/temperature_range"`.
 - `-cp, --checkpoint_path`: The path to the checkpoint file to load from.
 Defaults to the `CHECKPOINT_PATH` constant, which is expected to be `"./input/model/v1-5-pruned-emaonly.safetensors"`.
 - `-F, --fully_initialize`: Whether to fully initialize or not.
 Defaults to `False`.
 - `-d, --distribution_index`: The distribution index to use.
 Defaults to 4.
-Options: 0: "Normal", 1: "Cauchy", 2: "Gumbel", 3: "Laplace", 4: "Logistic".
+Options: 0: "Normal", 1: "Cauchy", 2: "
+  Gumbel", 3: "Laplace", 4: "Logistic".
 - `-s, --seed`: The seed value.
 Defaults to random int `0 to 2^24`.
 - `-bs, --batch_size`: The batch size to use.
 Defaults to `1`.
 - `--params_steps`: The number of steps for the parameters.
 Defaults to `3`.